Is this thing on? |

 Light.
 I am easily overwhelmed by sudden increases in brightness.
 Makes me really uncomfortable physically and emotionally.
 Shopping can be difficult because of the riot of colors as well.

 Get it?
 Focus?
-Never mind, you
+Never mind, you just had to be there! |

 What is the best part of having autism?
 What is the worst part of having autism?